 The Board comprises of up to fourteen non-executive Directors and currently there are eleven members.
 The term of office for each Director is three years and a Director may be appointed for two further terms of three years (Chairman is limited to one further term).
 Directors are nominated and appointed annually at the Annual General Meeting (AGM) and typically remain in office for a six year period.
 The term of office of the Board Chairperson and Vice Chairperson is set by the Members of the Company at the AGM.

 Board membership is based on skills, experience, knowledge and independence supported by the recommendations of the Nominations Committee.
 Directors are expected to have the requisite corporate governance competencies such as an appropriate range of skills, experience and expertise in the governance of Corporate entities, a good understanding of, and competence to deal with, current and emerging issues relating to ethos and mission of Mercy University Hospital and an ability to effectively conduct oversight of the performance of management and exercise independent judgement

 A number of sub committees of the Board, were established in accordance with the Mercy University Hospital’s Articles of Association and company law generally, in order to delegate the consideration of certain issues and functions in more detail.
 Each sub committee has responsibility to formulate policy and conduct oversight of its mandate as defined by its terms of reference approved by the Board of Directors.
 No decision or recommendation of any subcommittee is deemed valid until approved by the Board of Directors as a whole.
 The following sub committees are in place with defined terms of reference:

-Audit - Clinical Oversight - Corporate Governance - Ethics - Finance - Human Resources and Nominations
+Audit & Governance - Clinical Ethics - Clinical Oversight - Finance - Human Resources and Nominations

 The Directors of Mercy University Hospital give their time voluntarily to the hospital and do not receive any remuneration for their role.